open-contracting/standard/docs/guidance/design.md

 **Resource:** [Publication Plan Template](https://www.open-contracting.org/resources/ocds-publication-plan-template/)

-If your contracting data is mostly on paper, in local spreadsheets or in unstructured electronic documents and you don’t have the capacity to create a new IT system to collect data, consider reusing one of the existing [tools for collecting OCDS data](build/data_collection_tools).
+If your contracting data is mostly on paper, in local spreadsheets or in unstructured electronic documents, and you don’t have the capacity to create a new IT system to collect data, consider reusing one of the existing [tools for collecting OCDS data](build/data_collection_tools).

 ## Set your goals and priorities